iyuvalk/kafka-postman/README.md

 KafkaPostman_TOPICS_DISTRIBUTION_STRATEGY - A strategy that will be used to select a destination topic once a new type of data (or no regex was defined).
 Can be one of: ROUND_ROBIN, RANDOM, REGEX (Will use the selected part of the data matched by the first group selection in the regex as destination topic)

 KafkaPostman_REDIS_TOPICS_PREFIX - A prefix that will be added to every topic that has been discovered.
-Using this prefix will allow the message distributor to get a list of all topics discovrered.
+Using this prefix will allow the message distributor to get a list of all topics discovered.

 KafkaPostman_REDIS_TOPICS_SLIDING_EXPIRY_MS - A number of milliseconds that a discovered topic or a message part and the topic assigned to it will be saved in redis for since the last time they were discovered/saved.